 By Sara Dickison Taylor

-When our daughter Emily was diagnosed with leukemia at age 5, we found solace and support from other families facing pediatric cancer at Dana-Farber/Children’s Hospital Cancer Center.
+When our daughter Emily was diagnosed with leukemia at age 5, we found solace and support from other families facing pediatric cancer at Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.

 It takes a village to help you through a child’s cancer treatment, and that includes other families as well as our clinical care team.
 The Jimmy Fund Clinic usually schedules appointments so that children come in on the same day each week – giving their patients and families a real sense of continuity.
 We forged relationships with many other “Friday families.”
 Seeing familiar faces lifted us up and offered a sense of comfort that was just as important for us parents as for the kids.
 The clinic became a small community for us – our own village.